-Form Description Evidence of Political Commitment 1] Rhetorical commitment Statements of intent made by government officials (eg, heads of state, parliamentarians, and senior bureaucrats), influential actors outside of government (eg, civil society and business leaders), or community groups recognizing malnutrition as a serious problem, and that concerted action is both needed and forthcoming.
-When genuine (ie, more than "symbolic" or "lipservice" only), such commitments may be converted into forms [2 + 3] through directives for government and societal action. leaders Governments sign-on to international nutrition initiatives Awareness-raising campaigns initiated Nutrition receives sustained attention in print and 2] Institutional commitment Conversion of [1] into substantive policy infrastructure including agencies and institutional frameworks for coordinating multisector/multilevel action, the adoption of policies, operational plans, laws, and regulations commensurate with the severity of the problem.
+Form Description Evidence of Political Commitment [1] Rhetorical commitment Statements of intent made by government officials (eg, heads of state, parliamentarians, and senior bureaucrats), influential actors outside of government (eg, civil society and business leaders), or community groups recognizing malnutrition as a serious problem, and that concerted action is both needed and forthcoming.
+When genuine (ie, more than "symbolic" or "lipservice" only), such commitments may be converted into forms [2 + 3] through directives for government and societal action.
+Nutrition emphasized in speeches by political leaders Governments sign-on to international nutrition initiatives Awareness-raising campaigns initiated Nutrition receives sustained attention in print and online media High degree of awareness within government Community groups begin agitating and mobilizing members [2] Institutional commitment Conversion of [1] into substantive policy infrastructure including agencies and institutional frameworks for coordinating multisector/multilevel action, the adoption of policies, operational plans, laws, and regulations commensurate with the severity of the problem.
 Coordinating agencies may be more likely to sustain institutional commitment and achieve operational impact when adequately empowered and resourced and when engaged in advocacy for ongoing attention and resources.
 Multisector/multilevel consultative processes initiated to develop policy Laws, policies, operational plans, and regulations designed and adopted Legislative empowerment of new coordinating agency/institutions Coordinating agency located in central government (eg, President's Office) Coordinating agency is well resourced with capable staff Multisector/multilevel monitoring and surveillance systems established [3] Operational commitment Conversion of $[1+2]$ into on-the-ground actions, including the mobilization and disbursement of human, technical and financial resources, the effective coordination of all actors involved along national to subnational implementation pathways, and motivated implementation teams.
-Operational success (ie, achieving results) can, in turn, reinforce and sustain commitment forms $[1+2]$ .
-Nutrition has a dedicated line item in government budgets Budgetary allocation is proportional to rhetorical commitment and need Budgetary allocation is full disbursed Subnational coordinating bodies and teams are well resourced Laws and regulations are actively monitored and regularly enforced 4] Embedded commitment When commitment to address issues that indirectly impact on nutrition (eg, economic development, social protection. hunger reduction, and health systems strengthening) achieves positive nutrition outcomes without explicit nutrition commitment, such commitments can create opportunities for reinforcing commitment forms $[1+2+3]$ , when nutrition actors are capable of sensitizing these nutrition-sensitive policy agendas.
-Social policies and programs that provide basic income protection Nutrition-sensitive food distribution established, eg school feeding [5] System-wide commitment The achievement of commitment forms [1 + 2 + 3 + 4] involving all actors within a nutrition system including communities, families, and individual citizens.
+Operational success (ie, achieving results) can, in turn, reinforce and sustain commitment forms $[1+2]$.
+Nutrition has a dedicated line item in government budgets Budgetary allocation is proportional to rhetorical commitment and need Budgetary allocation is full disbursed Subnational coordinating bodies and teams are wel resourced Laws and regulations are actively monitored and regularly enforced [4] Embedded commitment When commitment to address issues that indirectly impact on nutrition (eg, economic development, social protection. hunger reduction, and health systems strengthening) achieves positive nutrition outcomes without explicit nutrition commitment, such commitments can create opportunities for reinforcing commitment forms $[1+2+3]$, when nutrition actors are capable of sensitizing these nutrition-sensitive policy agendas.
+National development plans that drive equitable income growth Social policies and programs that provide basic income protection Nutrition-sensitive food distribution established, eg school feeding Gender-based development initiatives established Agricultural development initiatives, including diversification [5] System-wide commitment The achievement of commitment forms [1 + 2 + 3 + 4] involving all actors within a nutrition system including communities, families, and individual citizens.
 When achieved, system-wide commitment may create a powerful reinforcing feedback loop that sustains long-term policy and programming responses.
-However, efforts must be sustained and recalibrated in response to emerging opposition and demands, changing onthe-ground conditions and implementation challenges. across government elections, policy planning cycles, and sectors for policy enactment, followed by directives for legislative, bureaucratic, and wider societal action.13,34,45,46 For organizations, social movements, and other entities, it can mean the mobilization of members and wider organizational networks.
+However, efforts must be sustained and recalibrated in response to emerging opposition and demands, changing onthe-ground conditions and implementation challenges.
+Sustained non-partisan commitment for nutrition across government elections, policy planning cycles, and sectors Policies, plans, laws, and regulations are reviewed and strengthened over time in response to changing conditions and needs Civil society groups and businesses sustain long-term actions on nutrition Sustained awareness and action on nutrition in affected communities for policy enactment,42 followed by directives for legislative, bureaucratic, and wider societal action.^{13,34,45,46} For organizations, social movements, and other entities, it can mean the mobilization of members and wider organizational networks.